The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Emulator Validation Test

 \section{Emulator Validation Test}

 {A\arabic{equation}} {A\arabic{figure}} {A\arabic{table}}

-As mentioned in Section~\ref{subsec:emulator}, we build a series of neural network emulators to help support the findings of this work.
-We validate each emulator (Figures~\ref{fig:gNFW_norm},~\ref{fig:gNFW},~\ref{fig:mass_growth},~\ref{fig:stellar_mass},~\ref{fig:appendix_bh_mass},~and~\ref{fig:appendix_AC2}) by comparing its predictions to the raw simulation outputs \citep[following][]{Rose_2025}.
-We show Figure~\ref{fig:appendix_emulator_validation} as an example of this validation process.
-The left-hand panel of Figure~\ref{fig:appendix_emulator_validation} is identical to Figure~\ref{fig:gNFW} with the addition of the true rolling mean (solid black line) and standard deviation (gray shaded region) from the measured simulation data points.
+This work employs a series of neural network emulators to coherently interpret the DREAMS data.
+We validate each emulator (Figures~\ref{fig:gNFW_norm},~\ref{fig:gNFW},~\ref{fig:mass_growth},~\ref{fig:stellar_mass},~\ref{fig:appendix_bh_mass},~and~\ref{fig:appendix_AC2}) by comparing its predictions to the raw simulation outputs~(following \citetalias{Rose_2025}).
+Figure~\ref{fig:appendix_emulator_validation} shows an example of this validation process.
+The left panel of Figure~\ref{fig:appendix_emulator_validation} is identical to Figure~\ref{fig:gNFW} with the addition of the true rolling mean (solid black line) and standard deviation (gray shaded region) from the measured simulation data points.
 The raw simulation results largely track the emulator ones, although there is a small shift in the outer slope.
 One potential reason for this is that the emulator is trained to predict single parameter dependencies (i.e., we keep all other parameters fixed), whereas the raw simulation outputs include inherent co-variation of parameters.
-To capture this co-variance, we would need a different architecture, such as normalizing flows (see, e.g., E. Lilie In Preparation).
+To capture this co-variance, we would need a different architecture, such as normalizing flows \citep[see, e.g.,][]{CDM_Velocity}.
 Regardless, the emulated prediction for the mean is largely consistent with these raw simulation outputs even with our simple emulator.
 Figure~\ref{fig:appendix_emulator_validation} further demonstrates the utility of the emulator: the true rolling mean is significantly noisier than the predictions from the emulated sample.
 The right-hand panels of Figure~\ref{fig:appendix_emulator_validation} show the distribution of raw residuals compared to an average estimate from the emulator.\ignorespaces \footnote{\ignorespaces The scatter about the shape parameters can vary as a function of $\bar{e}_w$ in both the raw dataset and emulator; here, we only compare the full distribution of residuals against the average of the standard deviations from the emulator.} There is some level of disagreement in the tails of the distributions (in particular in $\gamma$), which, again, could be more effectively captured by a more sophisticated architecture, but for the most part we find that the standard deviation of the datasets match quite well with the raw simulation data.

 We perform the same test for each of the emulators built in this work and find a similar level agreement.